 Brett Engstrom is a botanist and natural-resource ecologist from Marshfield, Vermont.
 He has thirty years of field experience in the northern forest, and is an expert in grasses and sedges.
 He is providing ecological information and helping edit the Woody Plants guide, and will be a co-author of the Sedge and Grass guides.

-Charles Canham is a senior scientist at the Cary Institute of Ecosystem Studies in Millbrook, N.Y., and a member of the Atlas board.
+Charles Canham is a senior scientist at the Cary Institute of Ecosystem Studies in Millbrook, N.Y., and an Atlas board member.
 His work has involved the measurement and modeling of forest dynamics; the flow of nutrients through forested watersheds; the impacts of small mammals on forest regeneration; and the simulation of long-term changes in forest composition under different climate and harvest scenarios.
 He has been involved in the Atlas project from the beginning and authored the recently published Forests Adrift.

 Larry Master, from Keene, N.Y., has sixty years of experience as a naturalist, zoologist, and photographer.
 He was for many years chief zoologist for The Nature Conservancy and NatureServe.
 He has studied animals at many sites throughout the northern forest and taken photographs all over the world.
 Some of his photos may be seen here.
 He is on the board of the Atlas Foundation and has contributed the mammal and bird pictures for this website.